Passive survivability: Water

-Passive Survivability in Rating Systems
+Passive survivability in rating systems

 Leadership in Energy and Environmental Design

 Leadership in Energy and Environmental Design (LEED) is a widely used green building certification in the United States.
 As of LEED version 4, there is a pilot credit called “Passive Survivability and Backup Power During Disruptions” under LEED BD+C: New Construction.
 The credit is worth up to two points, with one point awarded for providing for passive survivability and thermal safety, and one point awarded for providing backup power for critical loads.
 For the passive survivability point, the building must maintain thermally safe conditions during a four-day power outage during both peak summer and peak winter conditions.
-LEED lists three paths to compliance for thermal safety, two of which consist of thermal modeling, and the remaining path being Passive House certification.
+LEED lists three paths to compliance for thermal safety, two of which consist of thermal modelling, and the remaining path being Passive House certification.

-Passive House Certification
+Passive house certification

 While passive survivability is not mentioned by name in the two major passive house standards, Passive House Institute and Passive House Institute US (PHIUS), the passive strategies that make these buildings so energy efficient are the same strategies outlined for passive survivability.
 Buildings that achieve passive house certification are hitting some of the main criteria for passive survivability, including airtight construction and superinsulation.
 Many buildings will also have on-site photovoltaics to offset energy consumption.
 These buildings that rely very little on energy will be more resilient in power outages and extreme weather.

 RELi

 RELi is a building and community rating system completely based on resilient design.
 It has been adopted by the US Green Building Council, the same body that developed LEED.
 The Hazard Adaptation and Mitigation category has several credits related to passive survivability.
-One required credit is “Fundamental Emergency Operations: Thermal Safety During Emergencies” which requires indoor temperatures to be at or below outdoor temperatures in the summer, and above 50°F in the winter for up to four days.
+One required credit is “Fundamental Emergency Operations: Thermal Safety During Emergencies” which requires indoor temperatures to be at or below outdoor temperatures in the summer, and above 50 °F in the winter for up to four days.
 Another way to comply is to provide a thermal safe zone with adequate space for all building occupants.
 There is an optional poly-credit, “Advanced Emergency Operations: Back-Up Power, Operations, Thermal Safety & Operating Water,” that incorporates other passive survivability measures such as water storage.
 Another poly-credit, “Passive Thermal Safety, Thermal Comfort, & Lighting Design Strategies,” outlines more passive strategies including passive cooling, passive heating, and daylighting.